openslide/openslide/README.txt

 What is this?
 =============

-This library reads whole slide image files (also known as virtual slides).
+This library read all the slide image files (also known as virtual slides).
 It provides a consistent and simple API for reading files from multiple vendors.